gokcelb/prices-around-the-globe/README.md

 # Prices Around the Globe

-__Prices Around the Globe__ will be a web application that allows users to compare prices from around the world.
-Basically, the app will scrape data from the web and merge those data in a user-friendly way with country and product options.
+__Prices Around the Globe__ is a web application that allows users to compare prices from around the world.
+Basically, the app scrapes data from the web and merges those data in a user-friendly way with country and product category options.

-## Getting Started
+### Getting Started

 Run the application using docker.